Killybegs

-Killybegs is a town in County Donegal, Ireland.
-It is the largest fishing port in the country and on the island of Ireland.
+Killybegs is a town in County Donegal in Ulster, the northern province in Ireland.
 It is located on the south coast of the county, north of Donegal Bay, near Donegal Town.
-Its Irish name Na Cealla Beaga means 'little cells', a reference to early monastic settlements.
+Its Irish name, Na Cealla Beaga, means 'little cells', a reference to early monastic settlements.
 The town is situated at the head of a scenic harbour and at the base of a vast mountainous tract extending northward.
 In the summer, there is a street festival celebrating the fish catches and incorporating the traditional "Blessing of the Boats".
 As of 2022, the population was 1,258.

 History

-Killybegs is the most important fishing port in Ireland, and its harbour is often full of trawlers.
+Killybegs is the busiest and most important fishing port in all of Ireland, and its harbour is often full of trawlers.

 There are at least six Court cairns dating from the Neolithic period located in the Killybegs area.
 Two of the largest are Shalwy (130 feet long) and Croagh Beg (120 feet long).
 In 1588, Killybegs was the last port of call for the Spanish vessel La Girona, which had dropped anchor in the harbour when the Spanish Armada fetched up on the Irish coast during Spain's war with England.
 With the assistance of a Killybegs chieftain, MacSweeney Bannagh, the Gironas personnel were fed, her rudder repaired, and she set sail for Scotland, but was wrecked off the Antrim coast with the loss of nearly 1,300 lives.

 In 1893 a railway station opened in the town, connecting it to Donegal town, but the line closed in 1960.

 Bridge Street in the town centre was flooded during Storm Bert in November 2024.